rdb/sphinx-autopackagesummary/README.md

    .. autopackagesummary:: {{ fullname }}
       :toctree: .
 ```

+Alternatively, you can override the default `module.rst` template.

 Note the use of `.` for the toctree setting: otherwise, the `_autosummary`
 directories would keep nesting, like `_autosummary/_autosummary/module.rst`.